University of Mount Union

 The Mount Union Purple Raiders athletic program offers 24 intercollegiate athletic teams, including 13 men’s and 11 women’s teams.

-Men’s teams include: baseball, basketball, cross country, football, golf, lacrosse, soccer, swimming and diving, tennis, indoor track and field, outdoor track and field, volleyball, and wrestling.
+Men’s teams: baseball, basketball, cross country, football, golf, lacrosse, soccer, swimming and diving, tennis, indoor track and field, outdoor track and field, volleyball, and wrestling.

-Women’s teams include: basketball, cross country, golf, lacrosse, soccer, softball, swimming and diving, tennis, indoor track and field, outdoor track and field, and volleyball.
+Women’s teams: basketball, cross country, golf, lacrosse, soccer, softball, swimming and diving, tennis, indoor track and field, outdoor track and field, and volleyball.

 The Purple Raiders have amassed an impressive 17 NCAA Division III national championships, including 13 in football, one in men’s cross country, two in men’s outdoor track and field, and one in men’s indoor track and field.